What They Do

 - Maintain, replenish and account for general and medical supplies

-The starting salary for a fully-trained Medical Technician is $49,400 per year; however, depending on previous experience and training the starting salary may be higher.
-Medical Technicians who demonstrate the required ability dedication and potential are selected for opportunities for opportunities for career progression, promotion and specialist training, such as Operating Room Technician, Preventive Medicine Technician, Biomedical Electronic Technician or Aero-Medical Technician.
+The starting salary for a fully-trained Medical Technician is $49,400 per year.
+Medical Technicians who demonstrate the required ability dedication and potential are selected for opportunities for career progression, promotion and specialist training, such as Physician Assistant, Operating Room Technician, Preventive Medicine Technician, Biomedical Electronic Technician or Aero-Medical Technician.

 - Army Physical Fitness